iot-da/iot-da.github.io/docs/General/TFM.md

 achieve.
 He/she will organize activities to control the correct development of the work.

+The estimated amount of time for each student is **300 hours of personal work**.

 ### Evaluation

 The evaluation of the Project will be carried out by a Committee that